 pinch brown sugar

 Note: You can add more vegetables if you really want to stretch this dish for more people.
 Adjust the salt to your liking if you do add more ingredients.
+If doing this dish gluten free please go through the list of ingredients to ensure they meet with your specific gluten free dietary needs (especially the soy sauce).

 Wash and dry the pieces of oxtail (ask your butcher to cut them into pieces for you as the bones can be very HARD), then heat the oil in a deep pan on med/high heat and brown the pieces of oxtail.
 Takes about 10 minutes or so.